groch/roll20_exalted_stuff/README.md

 ---
 ## Assemble the HTML sheet file yourself

-To have UTF8 enconding in powershell console paste this in the console or in the profile file\
+To have UTF8 encoding in powershell console paste this in the console *(for current session)* or in the profile file\
 `$OutputEncoding = [Console]::InputEncoding = [Console]::OutputEncoding = New-Object System.Text.UTF8Encoding`

 Then to be sure to have the last version of the HTML file, you can type this command *(i should update the sheet here each time but in case you need it ...)*\